Jonathan Freedland: Author

 Freedland has published twelve books: three non-fiction works under his own name and nine novels, eight of them under the pseudonym Sam Bourne.

-Bring Home the Revolution: The case for a British Republic (1998), Freedland's first book, argued that Britain should reclaim the revolutionary ideals it exported to America in the 18th century, and undergo a constitutional and cultural overhaul.
-The book won a W. Somerset Maugham Award for non-fiction and was later adapted into a two-part series for BBC Television.
+His first book, Bring Home the Revolution: The case for a British Republic, was published in 1998.

 Jacob's Gift (2005) is a memoir recounting the lives of three generations of his own Jewish family as well as exploring wider questions of identity and belonging.
-In 2008, he broadcast a two-part series for BBC Radio 4 – British Jews and the Dream of Zion – as well as two TV documentaries for BBC Four: How to be a Good President and President Hollywood.
+In 2008, he broadcast a two-part series for BBC Radio 4 – British Jews and the Dream of Zion – as well as the BBC Four TV documentary How to be a Good President.

-The Righteous Men (2006), is a religious thriller published under the Bourne pen name.
-It is about a news reporter whose life is disrupted when his wife is kidnapped while he is reporting a story of a militia man found dead.
-As more murders of 'righteous men' happen across the globe, Will soon finds himself in the middle of a plot to bring about nothing less than Judgement Day.
+The Righteous Men was published under the Bourne pen name in 2006.

 The book was followed by another Sam Bourne title, The Last Testament (2007), set against the backdrop of the Middle East peace process.
 It draws on the author's experiences in that region as a reporter for over twenty years, and a Guardian newspaper sponsored dialogue which was influential in the 2003 Geneva Accords.
 The central character finds herself involved in a mix of the modern political situation and ancient revelations.
 The Final Reckoning (2008), was based on the true story of the Avengers: a group of Holocaust survivors who sought revenge against their Nazi persecutors, and just missed the peak of The Sunday Times best-seller list.
 Just before The Chosen One (2010), the fourth thriller by Sam Bourne was published in the UK, The Bookseller reported in April 2010 that HarperCollins had signed Freedland for three more Bourne books.